Boston’s Inside Out Museum

 Isabella was determined to share her love of art with Bostonians in an ambiance reminiscent of Venice.
 Finally, on February 23, 1903, her dream became a reality.
 The grand Isabella Stewart Gardner Museum opened to the public.
 The moment you step inside you’re embraced by its Venetian ambiance, three stories of galleries housing priceless works of art and carefully curated horticulture.
 The stunning interior courtyard’s pale pink stucco walls were inspired by exterior facades from buildings in Venice, giving it a quirky, yet elegant “inside out” look.
 For a brief moment in time, it’s easy to forget you’re actually in Boston…

 A sure sign of spring is when the bright orange hanging nasturtiums make their appearance in the courtyard, a tradition started in 1903 by Isabella, of course.
-The 20-foot long vines cascading down from the windows of the third floor are under careful observation over for 9-10 months and last less than three weeks.
-This big reveal this year was March 27, 2019, and I captured lots of pictures of the nasturtiums from many different angles.
+The 20-foot long vines cascading down from the windows are grown and nurtured in greenhouses in Hingham, MA for 9-10 months and last less than three weeks.

 Visit the museum as soon as it opens @ 11 am to avoid crowds, especially on weekends.
 Or, plan to visit a few hours before closing time.
 As darkness descends upon the courtyard, the lights in the galleries add a beautiful glow behind the windows of the galleries.

 Click here for information on hours.
 Admission is $15 for adults and $12 for seniors 65+.
 If you wear something with a Red Sox logo, there’s a $2 discount for adults and seniors.
 (Isabella was a big Red Sox fan.)
 And, if your name is Isabella, you can visit for free.